 This slowly simmered, rich meat sauce, originally from Bologna, Italy, is an important culinary building block.
 It can be used as a sauce for fresh pappardelle, tagliatelle, or other wide, ribbon-shaped egg pasta; as a component of a layered lasagne; as a topping for polenta; and in numerous other ways.

 The good news is that it’s easy to make, nearly foolproof, and a cure for the winter blues.
 I can think of no dish I’d rather eat on a cold, blustery Northwest January night.
-The dense, deep mahogany sauce twirled around silky-textured, toothy fresh egg pasta, topped with a generous shaving of Parmigiano-Reggiano is perfection to all the senses.
+The dense, deep mahogany sauce twirled around silky-textured, toothy fresh egg pasta, topped with a generous shaving ofis perfection to all the senses.

 In 1982, the Bologna chapter of Italy’s gastronomic society, L’Accademia Italiana della Cucina, published a recipe for an authentic rendition of the city’s famous sauce, setting clear boundaries for what should and shouldn’t be included in this sauce.
 After reviewing the approved recipe, I must admit that my version is not authentic in the strictest sense.
 My Bellissimo Bolognese Sauce uses a lot more onion, herbs and spices, ground pork and pork sausage in addition to ground beef, chicken stock rather than beef stock, balsamic vinegar, and no celery, milk, cream, or tomato paste.
 For me, wine is an option and if I use it, it’s more likely to be red than white.